 The Cindy Edelstein Jewelry Design Scholarship will be given annually in the amount of $5,000.
 If you have questions about this scholarship, contact Bernadette Mack at firstname.lastname@example.org.

 Initial funding for the scholarship comes from Cindy's own Future of Design Jewelry Education Fund; as well as from contributions by the WJA New York Metro chapter; the American Gem Trade Association; and the Contemporary Jewelry Design Group.
-Contributions are welcome to continue Cindy Edelstein's legacy of education and support, contact email@example.com
+Contributions are welcome to continue Cindy Edelstein's legacy of education and support, contact Fran Pennella at email@example.com for information.

 The late Cindy Edelstein began her career as an editor at JCK Magazine.
 It was her years as JCK fashion editor that gave her the opportunity to fall in love with jewelry designers and their work.
 She founded Jeweler's Resource Bureau (JRB) in 1991 with one goal -- to support the growth of designer fine jewelry as a retail category, an art form, and a community.
 Over the years she and her husband, Frank Stankus, who joined JRB in 1996, built a menu of marketing and publishing services that offers expert advice, custom publications, and the kind of targeted marketing tools that designer entrepreneurs need to run their businesses most effectively.
 Stankus continues to operate JRB today.